liqotech/liqo/docs/pages/User/Configure/discovery.md

     -----END CERTIFICATE-----
 ```

-When we will try the peering, https client will check that API server certificate was issued by one of trusted CAs.

 __NOTE:__ when this ConfigMap is updated, the discovery component will trigger a restart to reload new CA configurations.

 ### Untrusted Mode

-When a new Kubernetes cluster is deployed, by default, it creates a new self-signed Certification AUthority (CA) that is be used to issue all certificates.
+When a new Kubernetes cluster is deployed, by default, it creates a new self-signed CA that is be used to issue all certificates.
 This CA needs to be trusted by each remote client that wants to contact the cluster.

 To allow the users to use Liqo without requiring to manage TLS certificates and have a trusted CA installed in the API server, we support an Untrusted Mode.
 With this modality a cluster that wants to contact another one can read its CA certificate in a well-known path.